Will-ammari/klinikledger/README.md

 - patient soft deletion/anonymization strategy
 - no real patient data in seeders
 - GDPR-inspired export/anonymization features
+- capped pagination for list responses
+- no secrets committed to the repository

 Important wording: this project uses **GDPR-inspired** privacy features.
 It does not claim legal GDPR compliance.